Prepare Now For Waterfowl Season

-Ugh the lull of summer!
+Ugh the lull of fall!
 The turkey woods have gone silent, the mushrooms are all but gone, decaying or hidden in a jungle of poison ivy and May apples.
 The bugs have reinforced their armies, and the mosquitoes have once again started their aerial assaults.
 So now what?
 I guess you could go fishing, golfing, or even work.
 But believe it or not, now is the time to begin your prep for the next waterfowl season.
 Now is the time to make sure you have all of your loose ends tied up.
 Because in a few short months, the geese will be flying and our early seasons will be cranking up.
 Then is NOT the time to be retying dekes, or rushing out to buy a new pair of waders.
 Now is the time to get your “ducks” in a row!
 Let’s talk about a few things that you can do to get ready for Iowa’s waterfowl season.

 Get the Old Brush Off of Your Blinds.